yext/answers-search-ui/README.md

 ANSWERS.addComponent('SearchBar', {
   container: '.search-query-container',
   title: 'Search my Brand',                 // optional, defaults to 'Answers'
-  query: 'query',                           // optional, the query string to use for the input box
+  query: 'query',                           // optional, the initial query string to use for the input box
   labelText: 'What are you looking for?',   // optional, defaults to 'What are you interested in?'
   submitText: 'Submit',                     // optional, used for labeling the submit button, also provided to the template
-  submitIcon: 'path/to/icon',               // optional, an icon for the submit butto
+  submitIcon: 'path/to/icon',               // optional, an icon for the submit button
-  promptHeader: 'Header',                   // optioanl, shown as the first item for auto complete
+  promptHeader: 'Header',                   // optioanl, the query text to show as the first item for auto complete
   placeholderText: 'Start typing...'        // optional, no default
   autoFocus: true,                          // optional, defaults to false
   autoCompleteOnLoad: false,                // optional, when auto focus on load, optionally open the autocomplete